September 13 to 20, 2018

 An icebreaker cocktail is organised on Thrusday 13 for the participants and the teachers to share a friendly moment after the first day of the school

-On Saturday afternoon, the participants will be taken to a nice city tour, with an unforgettable lift to the highest point of Grenoble
+Saturday afternoon is time off.
+A nice city tour, with an unforgettable lift to the highest point of Grenoble will be organised for those who wish to visit the town

 On Sunday, an excursion will be organised to take the participants to the great outdoors of the Alps around Grenoble